-The Physician Assistant Studies program is utilizing experienced core faculty along with numerous adjunct faculty who have expertise and/or specialized training in various fields.
-Students have access to a functional cadaver lab.
-The program is housed in Saint Albert Hall.
-This 10,000+ square-foot facility has state-of-the-art classroom and meeting space, student lounges, examination rooms, and a cadaver lab.
+The Physician Assistant Studies utilizes experienced core faculty along with numerous adjunct faculty who have expertise and/or specialized training in various fields.
+The program is housed in Saint Albert Hall, a 10,000+ square-foot facility with state-of-the-art classroom and meeting space, student lounges, examination rooms, and a cadaver lab.

 Students enrolled in the Physician Assistant Studies program at Ohio Dominican also will benefit from the university’s strong liberal arts foundation.
 To understand the health of the body and improving the health of others requires a true application of the liberal arts approach to draw on foundations in business, ethics and the natural sciences.
 As a result, Ohio Dominican is uniquely positioned to take a distinctive approach to Physician Assistant Studies.

 Ohio Dominican University received accreditation to confer the Master of Science of Physician Assistant Studies (MSPAS) by Ohio Board of Regents January 10th 2012.
 The Higher Learning Commission has approved the program as well.

 (Accreditation - Provisional is an accreditation status.
 The status indicates that the plan and resource allocation for the proposed program appear to demonstrate the program's ability to meet the ARC-PA Standards, if fully implemented as planned.
 Accreditation - Provisional does not ensure any subsequent accreditation status and is limited to no more than thee years for any program)